amr/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
 * What excites or interests you about coding?
-* What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+* What are the primary goals you set to yourself when building the front-end for a web application?
+(UI/UX, Security, Performance, SEO, Maintainability and Technology)
 * Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
-* Can you describe the difference between progressive enhancement and graceful degradation?
+* Can you describe what feature detection means in the context of ensuring cross-browser compatibility?
-  * Bonus points for describing feature detection
 * Explain what "Semantic HTML" means.
 * How would you optimize a websites assets/resources?
   * Looking for a number of solutions which can include: